nazavr322/ukr-handwriting-classification/README.md

 To sum up, this results look quite good, taking to account all constraints I have.
 Metrics values can be improvement in a future probably by adding more data.
 ## MLFlow and FastAPI
 In this project I also use MLFlow for experiment tracking and registering models for production environment.
-My MlFlow workwlow is buit according to the following scenario:
+My MlFlow workflow is built according to the following scenario:
 ![](https://mlflow.org/docs/latest/_images/scenario_4.png)
 In this architecture all storages and MLFlow tracking server itself are located on a remote hosts.
 Our code only acts as a client that makes requests to the tracking server, which logs metadata about runs into a database and stores artifacts (plots and model weights) in a remote S3 storage.
 I am using `PostgreSQL` as a database and `Minio` as a S3 storage.
 I also wrote a simple API to work with a model using `FastAPI`.
 It loads a model version that is currently in `Production` stage in the MLFlow model registry.
-I am running all this microservices using `docker-compose`, so you can reproduce a fully functional service with only a few commands (see [Getting Started](#getting-started) section).
+I am running all these microservices using `docker-compose`, so you can reproduce a fully functional service with only a few commands (see [Getting Started](#getting-started) section).
 Take a look at the scheme that depicts how my `docker-compose` is organized:
 ```mermaid
 flowchart TB